-For the For the Year Ended December 31,
+For For the Year Ended Decem

-(in thousands) 2015 2015 2014 201
+(in thousands) 2016 2015 2014

 Depreciation and amortization

-T&D \$ 35,456 \$ 30,957 \$ 27,545
+T&D \$ 35,947 \$ 35,456 \$ 30,957

-C&I 2,573 2,466 1,650
+C&I 3,175 2,573 2,466

-\$ 38,029 \$ 33,423 \$ 29,195
+\$ 39,122 \$ 38,029 \$ 33,423

+For the year ended December 31, 2016, the Company had Canadian contract revenues of \$36.5 million, of which \$26.9 million and \$9.6 million is attributable to the T&D and C&I segments, respectively.
 For the year ended December 31, 2015, the Company had Canadian contract revenues of \$1.5 million, of which \$1.4 million and \$0.1 million is attributable to the T&D and C&I segments, respectively.
-The Company had no Canadian contract revenues in the years ended December 31, 2014 and 2013.
-As of December 31, 2015, \$1.9 million of identifiable assets were attributable to Canadian operations.
+The Company had no Canadian contract revenues in the year ended December 31, 2014.
+As of December 31, 2016 and 2015, there were \$52.2 million and \$1.9 million, respectively, of identifiable assets attributable to Canadian operations.

-15. Earnings Per Share
+16. Earnings Per Share

 The Company computes earnings per share using the treasury stock method unless the two-class method is more dilutive.
-The Company computed earnings per share for the year ended December 31, 2015 using the treasury stock method.
+The Company computed earnings per share for the years ended December 31, 2016 and 2015 using the treasury stock method.
 Under the treasury stock method, basic earnings per share are computed by dividing net income available to shareholders by the weighted average number of common shares outstanding during the period, and diluted earnings per share are computed by dividing net income available to shareholders by share is computed using the weighted average number of common shares outstanding during the period adjusted for plus all potentially dilutive common stock equivalents, except in cases where the effect of the common stock equivalent would be anti-dilutive.

-For the years ended December 31, 2014 and 2013, the Company computed earnings per share using the two-class method because that method resulted in a more dilutive effect than the treasury stock method.
+For the year ended December 31, 2014, the Company computed earnings per share using the two-class method because that method resulted in a more dilutive effect than the treasury stock method.
 The two-class method is an earnings allocation formula that determines earnings per share for common stock and participating securities according to dividends declared and participation rights in undistributed earnings.
 Under the two-class method, the Company's unvested grants of restricted stock that contained non-forfeitable rights to dividends were treated as participating securities and were excluded from the computation of basic and diluted earnings per share.
 All shares of restricted stock granted since 2013 are not participating because the grant agreements contain provisions that dividends, if declared, will be forfeited if the grantee leaves the Company before the stock is vested.

-15. Earnings Per Share - (continued)
+16. Earnings Per Share - (continued)